reuters-graphics/chart-module-polling-lines/README.md

 ## Polling chart configuration options:

 `dates`: (array) The top-level unformatted dates array from the data.
 (Ex: data.dates).
-Used to define xScale domain.
-`lineVars` : (Object array) Variables for which we want to draw lines.
+Used to define xScale domain `lineVars` : (Object array) Variables for which we want to draw lines.

   * `key` : (String) Keys for series we wish to plot. `Total approve` or `Total disapprove`